-All quarterly information must be signed off by the Accounting Officer or Accounting Authority of the institution and submitted in the format required, to the Executive Authority and to National Treasury within 30 days after the end of each quarter.
+All quarterly information must be signed off by the Accounting Officer or Accounting Authority of the institution and submitted in the format required, to the Executive Authority and to the National Treasury within 30 days after the end of each quarter.
+Reported numbers are preliminary and may change as more accurate information becomes available in subsequent quarters.
 In the event that the submission date falls on a non-working day, the quarterly report should be submitted on the first working day following the submission date.
 The due dates for submission are as follows: